Team488/ScoutingApp/README.md

     adb push sample_match_list.csv /sdcard/match_list.csv

 # TODO
+- Change "position" for start and end to "level"
+    - only level 1 and 2 on start
-- save match data to AsyncStorage
+- save match data to sdcard1
-- add ready modal to the record screen
-- starting position
+- Put position in match data filename
-- ending events
+- Allow recording matches not on the list
 - Add match review list to home screen

 - Convert eventList to flatlist, or at least to a fixed list